patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/Skyline02.png)

 Note:
-Fast forward two years and in 2014 when I was working on my thesis...
+**Fast forward two years and in 2014** when I was working on my **thesis**...

-I was working on a series of projects about awareness and the tools we use to see the world around us.
+I was working on a series of **projects about awareness and the tools we use to see the world around us**.

-This machine in particular prints a large-scale horizon showing the transition between the city and the mountains.
+This machine in particular prints a **large-scale horizon showing the transition between the city and the mountains**.

 --